 The roof itself must be addressed and there are several tiers of upgrade from conventional shingles.
 A metal roof is a low cost fire resistant upgrade.
 Tile roofs, clay or concrete are even more so.
 Actually building the underlying structure of hollow core concrete panel or “Spancrete” is a more expensive upgrade but of some ballistic protection.
 A “flat” roof (actually low slope) of corrugated metal panel with a topping of concrete, then insulation, then any of many rubber or PVC roofing membranes is a common commercial roof structure not beyond the skill of most owner builders with proper instructions on temporary shoring.
 This method could allow either direct run off of water, or drains, or even incorporate a concrete block parapet wall, which can be of tactical value.

-For the very budget conscious, but defense minded, one could envision how this pole barn and gabion structure could be the basis for enclosing one or more used mobile home trailers as mentioned earlier to create a “dirt cheap” homestead retreat starting point, (see also the short book Dirt-Cheap Survival Retreat by M.D.
-Creekmore) but there is a much larger topic of “defense in place”, and one is advised to investigate foreseeable threats and how to respond to them.
+For the very budget conscious, but defense minded, one could envision how this pole barn and gabion structure could be the basis for enclosing one or more used mobile home trailers as mentioned earlier to create a “dirt cheap” homestead retreat starting point, but there is a much larger topic of “defense in place”, and one is advised to investigate foreseeable threats and how to respond to them.

 While this is only a primer on these topics, a wealth of information is available with online research or by seeking out consulting advice.